2025 Solar Incentives Guide for Ukiah, CA - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
-The ITC provides you with a tax credit for a set percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
+The ITC offers a tax credit for a set percentage of the cost of your solar system.

-Wondering how the ITC applies to your specific situation?
-Reach out to your local Ukiah solar panel installer to get more information.
+Curious how the ITC might apply to your specific situation?
+Get in touch with your local Ukiah solar panel installation expert to get more information.

 State & Local Solar Incentives